bibek12345/DIPC/CloudWorkshop_DIPC_200.md

 ## Create Connections and Review Catalog
 1. Log into your Workshop DIPC Server.
 2. For synchronization jobs we will need a CDB (Container DB) connection to our DB.
-In the Home Page click “Create Connection” from top section.
+In the Home Page click the “Create" button in the "Connection” box from top section.

 ![](images/200/image200_5.png)